spmullins99/SMullins-Portfolio/README.md

 # [Big Data Analysis](https://github.com/spmullins99/Statistical-Methods-for-Big-Data)

-The Journal of Law and Economics published an article estimating the annual cost of crime in the United States to be $4.71-$5.76 trillion dollars.
-The aim of this report is to use integrity-driven data analysis to obtain truthful, reliable and interpretable results about the factors that affect crime rate in US communities.
-Linear Regression, Lasso Regression, Random Forests and a K-Nearest Neighbour classifier are applied to the ’Communities and Crime Data Set’ created by UCI’s Machine Learning Repository.
-It was found that given the appropriate model certain community factors, such as the population proportion of certain races and median income levels, were reasonably accurate predictors of violent crime.
-Results varied significantly state by state, however, Southern states were typically associated with higher crime rates.
+Statistical analysis on modified version of VAST 2016 Mini-Challenge 2 dataset using both Hadoop and Spark.
+Big Data technology facilitated the efficient use of regression and classification algorithms through Apache Spark's machine learning library Mllib.
+Additionally performed rudimentary exploratory analysis using Map Reduce.
+The effect of non-probabilistic sampling methods in the context of Big Data was reviewed and applied to real data.

-*Keywords: Hadoop, Spark, Scala, Support Vector Machine (SVM), Linear Regression*
+*Keywords: Hadoop, Spark, Scala, Map Reduce, Support Vector Machine (SVM), Linear Regression*

 # [Analysis of Crime Rates in US Communities](https://github.com/spmullins99/Analysis-of-Crime-Rates-in-US-Communities)